UPDATED JUNE 7, 2023

 About the author

-I’m Jenny Lucas, a UK copywriter, based in Leicester.
+I’m Jenny Lucas, a UK freelance copywriter, based in Leicester.

 I became a copywriter in 2005 after six years working in design and marketing.